ezy/spec-react/README.md

 ## Build time

-The entire app was built in 2 coding session for a total time of around 2.5 hours.
+The entire app was built in 2 coding sessions for a total time of around 2.5 hours.

 ## Setup methodology